KacperSob/XOR-Cypher-file-encryptor/README.md

 ### Usefull knowledge

 Encrypting and decrypting is a little buggy.
-It is recommended to run this program a few times to make sure that it's working. <br>
+It is recommended to run this program a few times to make sure that it's working.
-It is recommended to run a tests before running. <br>
+It is recommended to run a tests before running.
 Tests are disabled by default in main.c file. <br>